 Please note: if a withdrawal or drop request is submitted over the weekend or after Student Success Advising’s office hours, the request will be processed effective the timestamp indicated on the email.

 To drop a course you can accese the Menu and select Registration, then select drop class or you can email your request to the advising team.
-If you are a new student and requesting to withdraw from your couse during the first 7 days, please email your enrollment advisor.
+If you are a new student and requesting to withdraw from your couse during the first 7 days, please email your Enrollment Specialist.

 Students are not able to withdraw from courses via their portal.
 Instead you should email your Student Success Advisor a request to withdraw from a course.
 Student Success Advising cannot process a withdrawal request over the phone and will always need a request in writing.